Particular/docs.particular.net/nservicebus/messaging/messages-events-commands.md

 Types used for other purposes (e.g., domain objects, data access objects, or UI binding objects) should not be used as messages.

+> [!NOTE]
-Note: Prior to NServiceBus version 7.2, messages had to be defined as a `class`.
+> Prior to NServiceBus version 7.2, messages had to be defined as a `class`.
 Defining them as a `struct` would result in a runtime exception.

 Generic message definitions (e.g., `MyMessage<T>`) are not supported.
 It is recommended to use dedicated, simple types for each message or to use inheritance to reuse shared message characteristics.